nstack/nstack/README.md

 ### CLI Installation

 Our CLI is available for Linux, Mac, and Windows and the latest version can be downloaded on the [releases page](https://github.com/nstack/nstack/releases).
-They are all self-contained executables that you can just unzip abd run.
+On each platform, the CLI is distributed as a self-contained executable.

 #### Mac and Windows